 African countries search for solutions and tools to enable millions of future teachers, scientists, innovators and leaders to form the desired qualified workforce.
 Africa needs this army of qualified professionals to attract more capital and investments from foreign countries.

-However, in order to thrive, African economies need to offer cutting edge knowledge and skills with an international perspective, and also locally relevant.
+However, in order to thrive, African economies need to offer cutting edge knowledge and skills with an international but also locally relevant perspective.

 The role of research in accelerating economic growth and development in Africa